ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MC_25km.md

 The freezing conservative temperature is calculated from absolute salinity and pressure using a 23-term polynomial fit refactored from the TEOS-10 package (`TFREEZE_FORM = "TEOS_POLY"`).
 More relevant discussion can be found in the [COSIMA TWG 23-July-2025 meeting minutes](https://forum.access-hive.org.au/t/cosima-twg-meeting-minutes-2025/4067/17#:~:text=Freezing%20temperature%20consistency%20between%20mom6%20and%20cice).

 ### Frazil formation
-Frazil formation in the ocean is turned on (`FRAZIL = TRUE`).
+Frazil ice typically consists of individual particles that appear like a coarse slush.
+Frazil ice can contribute to the creation of first-year sea ice, evolving to form a soupy ‘grease ice’ layer on the ocean surface, which may then develop into pancake ice.
+Frazil formation in the ocean is turned on (`FRAZIL = TRUE`, `ENABLE_THERMODYNAMICS = True`), Frazil ice forms in the model when the in situ temperature drops below the local freezing point, taking into account the in situ salinity and pressure.
 This scheme works upwards through each water column, transferring heat downwards from the layer above as needed to prevent the in-situ temperature falling below the local freezing point in each layer in turn.
 If the top layer is below freezing, heat is extracted from the sea ice model, which grows frazil ice in response.
+In these configurations, we also have:

+ 1. `MASK_SRESTORE_UNDER_ICE = False`, i.e. disables SSS restoring under sea-ice based on a frazil criteria;
+  1. `PRESSURE_DEPENDENT_FRAZIL = True` a pressure dependent freezing temperature is used when making frazil;
+  1. `RECLAIM_FRAZIL = True` use any frazil heat deficit to cool any overlying layers down to the freezing point.

-More details are [here](https://mom6.readthedocs.io/en/main/api/generated/pages/Frazil_Ice.html).
+More details are [here](https://mom6.readthedocs.io/en/main/api/generated/pages/Frazil_Ice.html.

 In regions where there is no frazil formation, sea-ice melt/freeze potential is calculated over the smaller of the top 10m of the ocean and the boundary layer depth (`HFREEZE = 10.0`).